Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis: Introduction

-Recent efforts toward UE within 3DGS~\cite{shen2021stochastic,jiang2024fisherrf,aria2025modelinguncertainty,li2024variational} primarily rely on stochastic formulations that necessitate sampling-based optimization or complex inference procedures.
-In a systems context, these approaches introduce prohibitive latency, require fundamental architectural modifications that degrade baseline visual fidelity, and lack modularity with the rapidly expanding ecosystem of 3DGS variants.
-Conversely, existing post-hoc alternatives focus primarily on modeling epistemic uncertainty within the parameter space of 3DGS via Hessian approximations~\cite{jiang2024fisherrf, wilson2025popgs}.
-However, as shown in our experiments (Sec.~\ref{sec:NVS}), these parameter-centric methods perform poorly when capturing view-dependent uncertainty for NVS, hindering their usage in downstream perception tasks.
+Existing UE methods for 3DGS fall into two complementary families, depending on whether they quantify uncertainty in the \emph{learned representation}, \ie, the Gaussian parameters, or in the \emph{rendered radiance field}, \ie, the rendered pixels.
+Most prior work targets the learned representation.
+Stochastic formulations~\cite{shen2021stochastic,aria2025modelinguncertainty,li2024variational,lyu2024manifold} model distributions over Gaussian parameters, but rely on sampling-based optimization or complex inference that introduces prohibitive latency, requires architectural modifications degrading baseline visual fidelity, and lacks modularity with the rapidly expanding ecosystem of 3DGS variants.
+Post-hoc alternatives instead estimate epistemic uncertainty in parameter space via Hessian approximations~\cite{jiang2024fisherrf,wilson2025popgs}.
+However, as shown in our experiments (Sec.~\ref{sec:NVS}), these parameter-centric methods capture view-dependent uncertainty poorly, hindering their use in downstream perception tasks.

-In this paper, we introduce an efficient, plug-and-play system for pixel-wise predictive uncertainty estimation in 3DGS novel view synthesis.
-Our approach generates view-dependent uncertainty maps alongside RGB images during novel view synthesis, with areas of high uncertainty reflecting regions of low rendering fidelity in the novel view (see Fig.~\ref{fig:hero}).
-We demonstrate the practical utility of this approach across three downstream perception tasks, leveraging our uncertainty estimates to improve performance for next-best-view planning~\cite{pan2022activenerf}, pose-agnostic scene change detection~\cite{galappaththige2025multi}, and pose-agnostic anomaly detection~\cite{kruse2024splatpose}.
+In contrast, we model uncertainty directly in the rendered radiance field~\cite{gottwald2025primu}, introducing an efficient, plug-and-play system that estimates pixel-wise \emph{predictive} uncertainty for NVS.
+Our approach generates view-dependent uncertainty maps alongside RGB images, with areas of high uncertainty reflecting regions of low rendering fidelity in the novel view (see Fig.~\ref{fig:hero}).
+This yields a single, actionable reliability signal that is particularly valuable for NVS, where downstream tasks consume and act directly upon the rendered pixels.
+We demonstrate this utility across three perception tasks, leveraging our uncertainty estimates to improve performance for next-best-view planning~\cite{pan2022activenerf}, pose-agnostic scene change detection~\cite{galappaththige2025multi}, and pose-agnostic anomaly detection~\cite{kruse2024splatpose}.

 Our approach exploits a simple but powerful observation: regions that exhibit high reconstruction residual often correspond to areas where 3DGS fails to accurately represent the scene (see Fig.~\ref{fig:errorFactors}).
 We leverage this signal to guide the learning of a dedicated uncertainty channel within each 3DGS primitive, correlating representation error with high uncertainty.
 Yet reconstruction residuals alone are not a reliable proxy for uncertainty -- in sparse-view settings, the highly parameterized nature of 3DGS enables the model to overfit to the training views, driving residuals toward zero (thus signaling zero predictive uncertainty).
 To mitigate this, we introduce a Bayesian prior within our linear least-squares formulation of uncertainty estimation.
 This prior encourages uncertainty estimates to revert toward a maximal uncertainty level when insufficient multi-view evidence is available.
 This process is entirely post-hoc: it requires zero modifications to the base architecture or its optimization pipeline, ensuring preservation of the original rendering fidelity and compatibility with any 3DGS variant.